Sebastian1981/DataAnalytics/cv.md

 - Prototype development of fast MRI imaging sequences in C++ to robustly measure neural activity in the human brain; Working title: "Functional magnetic resonance imaging with high spatial and temporal resolution, using EPI combined with various k-space undersampling techniques at 3 Tesla"
 - Evaluation of complex fMRI studies in Matlab based on 3D-image data and time-series data
 - Publication of research results in international journals and at research conferences
-- Skills: Medical Physics, Magnetic Resonance Imaging, Time-Series Analysis, Statistics, Image Processing, Signal Processing, Regression Methods, Scientific Reading and Writing
+- Skills: Medical Physics, Magnetic Resonance Imaging, Time-Series Analysis, Statistics, Image Processing, Signal Processing, Regression Methods, Monte-Carlo Simulations, A/B Testing, Scientific Reading/Writing
 - Tools: Matlab, Latex, Microsoft Powerpoint, Microsoft Excel

 **07/2007 – 06/2008 | Preparation of a Diploma Thesis (grade: *"very good"*)**\